HAINAN: Fast and Accurate Transducer for Hybrid-Autoregressive ASR: Analysis and Discussions

 \subsection{NAR HAINAN's Capability of Capturing Acoustic Ambiguity}

 In this subsection, we highlight an aspect of NAR HAINAN model that grants it greater modeling power compared CTC models: its ability to support more diverse model representation and multiple hypotheses across different time stamps, especially for potentially ambiguous speech.
 To illustrate this, we present a real-world example using an audio recording of the phrase ``ice cream''.
-First, we decode the utterance using our English CTC model and extract the arg-max token per frame, resulting in:
+First, we run our English CTC model on the utterance to extract the arg-max token per frame, resulting in:

 The CTC model output correctly represents the ``ice cream'' hypothesis, with each non-blank token appearing once, surrounded by blanks.
 This aligns with the well-documented \emph{peaky behavior} of CTC \citep{zeyer2021does}.
-In contrast, the arg-max tokens emitted from our NAR HAINAN model are:
+In contrast, the arg-max tokens emitted from NAR HAINAN model are:

 Notably, the per-frame arg-max output not only encodes ``ice cream'' but also captures an alternative hypothesis: ``i scream''.
 These hypotheses are dispersed across different time frames.
 For clarity, we have color-coded the tokens: orange for ``ice cream'', blue for ``i scream'', and green for shared tokens.
-It's worth noting that these hypotheses are indeed acoustically very similar, and their different alignments to the audio demonstrate that the NAR HAINAN's per-frame arg-max output provides a more accurate representation of the audio's ambiguity.
+It's worth noting that these hypotheses are acoustically similar, and their different alignments to the audio demonstrate that the NAR HAINAN's per-frame arg-max output provides a more accurate representation of the audio input.
+We believe this is the reason why the Viterbi algorithm can achieve improved accuracy.